 Custom Wordpress Theme

 Interactive Infographic: PHP, jQuery/Ajax, HTML/CSS, CSV/XLS

 Carefully crafted, quality designs.
 Innovative, in-depth branding solutions.
 You will find no clip-art slapped next to a font here.
 Corporate Identity, Branding, Signatures, Trademarks, Trade Characters, Band Logos...you name it.

 Print Design & Layout

 Posters, Business Cards, Brochures, Menus, Tradeshow, Promotional Materials, Label and Packaging.
-Here are a few examples of my work.

 Illustration & Multimedia

 This drawing was done using pencil, pen and ink, colored pencil, and Prismacolor markers.
 The basis for the drawing was a photograph from a magazine spread, from which I deviated a bit with some creative liberty.
 The image used was really just as a base from which to build.